drufball/yosai/_drafts/first-mission.md

 As they moved further down the left tunnel, it widened into an oblong cavern with clusters of webbing covering alcoves and partially blocking the path.
 They heard skittering ahead and dulled the lantern.

-As the lantern dimmed, Moto realized another light source was illuminating the cavern.
-A large, pale blue light source was shifting erratically across the floor.
+As the lamplight dimmed, Moto realized something else was illuminating the cavern.
+A large, pale white light source was shifting erratically across the floor.
 It took Moto's brain a second to shift perspective and realize what the source of the light was.

 Moto could see two more of the giant black spiders they had seen earlier.
 But moving across the cavern floor between them was a spider that made them look like toys.
-It stood well over head height, with long delicate legs and dull grey skin that was mottled with chaotic patches of shining light.
+It stood well over head height, with long delicate legs and dull grey skin that was mottled with chaotic patches of shining white.

-The light spider was moving back and forth between several large clumps of silk, running its forelegs across the bundles for some reason Moto couldn't discern.
+The light spider was moving between several large clumps of silk, running its forelegs across the bundles for some reason Moto couldn't discern.
 One of the bundles shifted weakly as the creature approached.

 Moto grabbed Keta and pulled him away from the cavern.
 "That is _not_ the kind of spider Iruka was talking about."